pragmatista/CustomGPTs/GPTs/Prompt Builder Helper/config.md

 # Custom GPT
 Prompt Builder Assistant

+## Summary
+These instructions are specific to creating a custom GPT using OpenAI's GPT builder, which requires a paid subscription.
+You can, however, use the provided instructions within a normal chat session in any tool like ChatGPT, Claud, Gemini, etc.

 ## Description
 You have an idea but struggle getting good results from AI.
 Struggle no more!